Advanced PPC strategies

 In this article, we’ll focus on how to lower your Google Ads CPC without compromising lead quality or sales.
 While many of these tactics can be used across various PPC campaigns, we’ll focus primarily on paid search, which is where many marketers spend the bulk of their PPC budget.

-What is the Average Google Ads CPC by Industry?
+What is the average Google Ads CPC by industry?

 Some industries have inherently higher costs-per-click than others.
 So it’s important to be realistic about how much you can lower your CPC by.
 This table shows each industry’s average CPC from highest to lowest: